MicrosoftDocs/learn/learn-pr/wwl-data-ai/understand-advanced-data-visualization-concepts/includes/4-enable-personalized-visuals-report.md

 By default, when you enable personalized visuals, it's enabled for all visuals in a report.
 You can modify each visual to allow personalization or not.
 You'll need to enable this setting for each report.

->[!Tip]
+> [!TIP]
-Use a Power BI Template (.PBIT) file to enable personalized visuals and add on top of your custom theme for faster report building in the future.
+> Use a Power BI Template (.PBIT) file to enable personalized visuals and add on top of your custom theme for faster report building in the future.

 For more information and limitations, see the [Power BI Documentation](power-bi/create-reports/power-bi-personalize-visuals).